PerfectFit-project/virtual-coach-main/README.md

 ## Setup
-Create a file called `.env` in the root of this app.
+1. Create a file called `.env` in the root of this app.
 Save the therapist user id and password in your `.env` file as THERAPIST_USER_ID and THERAPIST_PASSWORD, respectively.
 See .env-example for a template.
+2. Install `behave` using `pip install behave`

 ## Usage